 He led K-State to a Big 12 Championship Game appearance against Oklahoma as a senior, and led the Wildcats to a win over Nebraska that same season by throwing a game-winning 12-yard scoring strike in the game’s final three minutes.

-Beasley married his wife, Amanda, in July 2014 and has a son, Tanner.
+Beasley married his wife, Amanda, in July 2014 and has a son, Tanner, and a daughter, Olivia.

 SCOTT CAREY | Assistant Football Coach (OL/Co-Offensive Coord.)